alieAblaeva/xai/content/docs/Groups/AI playing GeoGuessr explained.md

 ![High level view on structure of a neural network for pictures](https://exfai.xyz/docs/groups/AI%20playing%20GeoGuessr%20explained/Untitled%204.png)

-<figcaption>High level view on structure of a neural network for pictures</figcaption>
+<figcaption style="font-size: 0.8em; color: grey; font-weight: normal;">High level view on structure of a neural network for pictures</figcaption>

 NN might have the following inner dialogue when playing and learning the simplified game: